 Science Fiction Poetry

 We accept every form of poetry in existence — even when it rhymes, as long as it is deeply steeped in science fiction!
-[Special note: We love science fiction haiku, so much so in fact that we have another literary journal, The Starlight SciFaiku Review, that is devoted entirely to such poetry — so please submit your SciFaiku there and submit all other science fiction poetry to this journal.]
+[Special note: We love science fiction haiku, so much so in fact that we have another literary journal, The Starlight SciFaiku Review, that is devoted entirely to such poetry — so please consider submitting new works of SciFaiku there as well when it opens again for submissions.]
 Fabulist poetry?
 Of course!
 Free verse?
 Yes!
 Pastoral poetry (think, idyllic countryside living on Mars)?
 Most certainly!
 You get the idea.
 Be as wildly experimental as you please, no specific formatting guidelines, poetic or stylistic form, device, element or particular aesthetic is required nor requested — as long as the flavor is splendidly science fiction.
 The one exception here being poetry that is expressly written and formatted to create some sort of shape or image on the page, like a heart or a dove — please do not submit such work to us [it actually makes the editor queasy].
 One other caveat, we are not looking for epic poetry on the scale of the ancient Indian Mahabharata that comes in at something like 1.8 million words.
 So, although we are not officially providing a word limit for poetry here, just know that if it will use up large quantities of the world’s available digital storage space and remaining forests to produce, we’ll likely decline it.

 Science Fiction Poetry Submission Guidelines

 We accept submission of your original, unpublished work.
 We are not accepting work that has previously appeared in publication or that has already been selected by another publisher to appear in publication.
 Note: Self-published work is fine to submit.

 You may submit up to four poems.
 These should be submitted in one batch.